Final report for FNE17-862

 We want to emphasize that we were fortunate that Fabricator Steve Lonsky took on this project with fervor and produced a physically strong and capable piece of machinery that did what we set out to accomplish.

 In an ideal world, I would be a trained mechanical engineer and would describe the process as if taking it to the patent office.
 That is beyond the scope of this SARE grant unfortunately.
-But hopefully we can interpret the construction of the press in a way so that it can be reproduced.
+But hopefully we have detailed the construction of the press Enough so that it can be reproduced.
+We can be reached for questions at email@example.com and Steve Lonsky can be reached at firstname.lastname@example.org

 In the second phase, we are trying to make the best fuel brick for the purpose of burning in a wood stove or fire place for heat or for cooking, documenting all work and publishing the results so that other interested farmers and homeowners with a beautiful abundance of livestock manure can make their own press.